 - GPO Style Manual

-For spelling we use The American Heritage Dictionary, with some exceptions listed in this guide.
+For spelling we use the The American Heritage Dictionary, with some exceptions listed in this guide.

 Your Own Editorial Style